4 Types of Sales Productivity Softwares Your Team Needs

 Kondo's CRM & System Sync (Business Tier) solves this problem completely.
 Here's how it works:

-• You can automatically push conversation details (like the latest message or the entire history) and any applied labels directly to the contact or deal record in your CRM.
+• Automatically push conversation details (like the latest message or the entire history) and any applied labels directly to the contact or deal record in your CRM

 4. Sales Enablement & Content Tools